thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2013-02-24-the-deconstruction-a-testimonial.md

 **About Me

-** Oh hi there, that&#8217;s me on the left in the jaunty hat.
-I&#8217;m an engineer in a renewable energy company in Ireland.
-I&#8217;m one half of the bedroom laboratory (www.thebedroomlaboratory.com) which is a new site which is all about design and electronic design for the open source world.
+** Oh hi there, that's me on the left in the jaunty hat.
+I'm an engineer in a renewable energy company in Ireland.
+I'm one half of the bedroom laboratory (www.thebedroomlaboratory.com) which is a new site which is all about design and electronic design for the open source world.

 **What I Did